openconfig/gnpsi/README.md

 * infrastructure UDP transport creates significant challenges around losses (for which we need a well-defined SLO around), especially when the network is under stress which might be when we care most about telemetry.
 * the channel is neither encrypted nor authenticated providing an opening for man-in-the-middle attack if the data is used for core traffic engineering.
-* relies on VIP for discovery that has significant blast radius, which is of concern when data is used for real-time traffic engineering
+* relies on VIP for discovery that has significant blast radius, which is of concern when data is used for real-time traffic engineering.
+* the dial-out only approach is also incompatible when security requires a 'dial-in' approach, where the collector is needed to initiate a connection to the device.
 * UDP also complicates the deployment and design of the collection system to account for transport of unencrypted packets.
+Implementation of security requirements for encryption and use of proxies are complicated when multiple wire protocols are used for encapsulation.

 ## Background